NiqueNat/dynamicGitRepo/README.md

-An application designed to allow the user to utili the app as a tool to live well.
+An application designed to allow the user to utilize the app as a tool to live well.
 Tools to achieve your health goals.
 It contains a Activity Calorie Counter; to help plan and track workouts.
 A initial Meal-Plan Selector, and displays a graph of others selected meal plans.